genilab/genilab.github.io/JOINUS.md

 Our goal is to foster a  community of curious minds exploring meaningful research and novel ideas aligned with our [Research Interests](README.md#research-interests) and/or applying our [Research Tools](README.md#research-tools).

----
 ## Postdoctoral Researchers

-We DO NOT have financial support available for PhD students at the moment.
+We DO NOT have financial support available at the moment.

+However, we are continously looking into Grant Opportunities and applying for support.

-However, we are happy to provide guidance and support for fellowship or grant applications.
+Moreover, we are happy to provide guidance and support for fellowship or grant applications.
 If you would like to put together a proposal to apply for a grant or fellowship, please reach out to discuss potential collaboration and support.

 Explore our [Project Ideas](COLLABORATING.md#project-ideas) to get inspired.